 Brunch.
 Brunch?
 Ba-run-cha.
 Why does that word sound so familiar?
 Wait, it’s coming back to us now.
 The smell of hollandaise sauce.
 The urge to combine orange juice and champagne.
 Yes, we remember this meal.
-And if you miss it too, here are five solid places to try this weekend if you’re thinking about eating brunch outside.
+And if you miss it too, here are some solid places to try that are all outdoors and open right now.

 Ariete is serving weekend brunch on its patio.
 Brunch service is Saturday and Sunday from 11am-3pm, and bottomless mimosas are an option for $25.
 The cast iron pancake is also an option, though it should be essential because it is that good.
 Call (305) 640-5862 to make a reservation.

-The Design District restaurant recently opened back up for dine-in service and they’ve got a decent amount of outdoor tables.
+The Design District restaurant is open for dine-in service and they’ve got a decent amount of outdoor tables.
 Michael’s is doing brunch on Sunday from 11am-4pm and it’s a good option for groups of three or four people because there are a lot of sharable things.

 Blue Collar’s tweaked its set up a bit to expand their outdoor seating with a handful of new picnic tables.
 And they’re still doing brunch on the weekends, which you can make a reservation for online.
 The best brunch dishes here are big and usually involve eggs, like their breakfast burrito and shrimp benedict.